Career and Professional Development

 - Postdoc Travel & Small Scholarship Awards:

-- Postdocs Plugged-In: Weekly newsletter digest from OPA with upcoming events at UIC, in Chicago, and around the country.
+- Postdocs Plugged-In: Weekly newsletter digest from OPA with announcements, funding opportunities, and upcoming career and professional training events at UIC, in Chicago, and around the country.
 Sent via the postdoc listserv.

 - Career Advising: